 The National MBA Curriculum Standards have been adopted by most states because of the extensive and continuing research and industry validation from which these standards are derived.
 These standards are used extensively by DECA and, to a lesser degree, by other student organizations.
-The standards for the Management Pathway focus on careers that plan, organize, direct, and evaluate all or part of a business organization through the allocation and use of financial, human, and material resources.

-http://mbaresearch.org/images/PDFs/BMACluster10-6-2012.pdf Copyright© 2013, Marketing Education Resource Center®.
+The standards for the Marketing Pathway focus on the tools, techniques, and systems that businesses use to create exchanges and satisfy organizational objectives. http://mbaresearch.org/images/PDFs/BMACluster10-6-2012.pdf Copyright© 2013, Marketing Education Resource Center®.